comicrelief/gail/README.md

 Git clone the repo.
 Build in Visual Studio version 12 or higher.

+# Getting Started

 A Demonstration harness is provided in `CR.CO.Demo` which is a console application that can be used to play around with the library, creating files and reading responses.
 This is a good place to start in learning how to use this application.

+If running in Debug mode, remember to check that the Solution startup project is set to `CR.CO.Demo`.

 # Documentation